-As you care for your little one, you should be mindful of everyday items in your home that can be a risk to their safety.
-Just because an item was made for babies, does not mean it is entirely safe.
+As you care for your little one, you should be mindful of everyday items in your home that can risk their safety.
+Just because an item was made for babies does not mean it is entirely safe.
 Cribs and strollers can still be a safety risk to your baby.
 However, this means if you use them, use them safely.

 While strollers can provide a safety risk, you can take measures to ensure your baby is safe while using one.
 Make sure to read any instruction manuals included.
 Carefully follow the manufacturer’s assembly instructions.
 Follow manufacturer use and care instructions as well.
 Do not overload the stroller because this can cause it to collapse or tip over.
 Follow the manufacturer’s instructions on adequately restraining your child with straps.
 Close the leg openings while using the stroller in the reclined position.

 When selecting a stroller, make sure you are also aware of what strollers have been recalled by the CPSC.
-If you have a recalled stroller, contact its manufacturer as soon as possible.
-You should also contact the CPSC through their website or call them at (800) 638-2772.
+If you have a recalled stroller, contact its manufacturer immediately.
+You should also contact the CPSC through their website at (800) 638-2772.

 - Report of 2023 stroller death

 Cribs are responsible for more deaths than any other nursery-related product.
-Within a two-decade span, an estimated 1,100 infant deaths were attributed to crib-related injuries.
+Within two decades, an estimated 1,100 infant deaths were attributed to crib-related injuries.
 Crib-related injuries are responsible for over 12,000 visits to the emergency room every year.
 These deaths have been attributed to the crib’s drop-side and mattress support, which may create significant gaps for an arm or head to fit.
 This increases the risk of suffocation.
 Cribs slats and side rail gaps can also entrap your baby as well.

 Upon purchase of a crib, you must follow its instructions to ensure safety.
 Read directions for crib assembly, use, and care.
 Use a tight-fitting fitted sheet.
 Do not hang items above or on the crib with a ribbon or string.